effieguenther/grandmas-kitchen/README.md

 ### TO DO

-- add loading indicators to modals
-- add error indicators to all API calls
+- add error/success indicators to all API calls
     - search recipes
     - change display name
     - add comment